evainnocente/Yeast_DE_analysis/README.md

 ## Methods

 I downloaded the raw RNA-seq reads from NCBI SRA (accessions:SRR10551657-SRR10551665; Mardanov et al., 2020).
 I used FastQC (v) to visualise read quality (Andrews, 2010).
 I used Salmon v1.10.3 to build an index for the reference transcriptome and quantify the transcript counts for each sample (Patro et al., 2017).
 I specified -k 31 for building the index, as this builds the index over k-mers of length 31, which Patro et al. (2017) found works well for reads that are 75bp or longer.
-However, I later realised the reads are only 50 base pairs long, and I did not have time before the submission deadline to go back and change this parameter- this is a limitation of the results and in future work, I would reduce the -k flag to reflect the shorter read length, as per the Salmon documentation (https://salmon.readthedocs.io/en/latest/salmon.html).
+However, I later realised the reads are only 50 base pairs long, and I did not have time before the submission deadline to go back and change this parameter- this is a limitation of the results and in future work, I would reduce the -k flag to reflect the shorter read length, as per the [Salmon documentation](https://salmon.readthedocs.io/en/latest/salmon.html).
 For quantifying the transcript counts, I used four threads and the -gcBias flag as recommended by Love, Anders, and Huber in the DEseq2 vignette (2025).
 This flag estimates a correction factor for common biases in RNA-seq data (Love, Hogenesch, and Irizarry, 2016; Patro et al., 2017).

 I used the _S. cerevisiae_ strain S288C transcriptome (GCF_000146045.2) as the reference for building the index, not _S. cerevisiae_ strain I-329 (GenBank PTER00000000) as Mardanov et al. (2020) used.
 This is due to the fact that I was having trouble matching the transcript annotations when analysing differential gene expression with DEseq2, so I had to use a different reference transcriptome.
 For analysing the differential gene expression between different stages of velum, I used DEseq2 (Love, Hubers, & Anders, 2014).
 I imported the count data with the tximport v1.34.0 (Soneson, Love, & Robinson, 2016).
 To assign gene IDs to the transcripts, I used the R packages txdbmaker v1.2.1 (Pagès et al., 2025) and AnnotationDbi v1.68.0 (Pagès et al., 2025b) to make a database of yeast gene IDs from the reference genome .gff file.
 I performed differential gene expression analysis following the DEseq2 vignette by Love, Hubers, and Anders (2025).
 I prefiltered for genes with low counts as recommended, and computed results for each contrast between stages of velum formation (i.e. Mature vs. Thin, Mature vs. Early, Thin vs. Early).
 I performed log-fold shrinkage for ease of visualisation and plotted the significantly differentially expressed genes for each contrast.
 I also applied the variance stabilising transformation as per Anders and Huber (2010), with the blind parameter set to True, as experimental design is not expected to influence the counts.
 I plotted heatmaps of the counts, performed a PCA, and assessed dispersion of the counts.